 Let’s say you think you are invincible because you currently have no gut issues and are able to eat all the things.
 Please don’t mistake this for an excuse to eat junk, no fiber, and anything and everything you want.
 It will catch up to you; I promise.
-When your gut bacteria is already compromised, fiber is super tricky so when I’m working with clients 1-on-1, we tread lightly and approach it based on symptoms.
+When your gut bacteria is already compromised, fiber is super tricky so when I’m working with clients 1-on-1, we tread lightly and take an individualized approach based on bio-individuality.
 That said, even then, fiber is important.
 Fiber is essential because it adds bulk to your stool (insoluble vs. soluble fiber) and helps clean out the colon.
 In normal, healthy individuals, it decreases the chance for constipation (which then can cause all sorts of problems).
 Finally, it’s what creates a thriving and diverse microbiome.

 The sugar addiction is making us overweight, lethargic and ruining our most prized possession….the gut.
 This study demonstrated sugar’s effects on digestion where it was reported that people had increased constipation and poorer overall gut function while on a high-sugar diet.
 If you think artificial sweeteners like aspartame, sucralose, saccharine, neotame, advantame, and acesulfame potassium-k are any better, think again.
 In fact, I argue that they are far worse than just plain old sugar.

 It’s a fact that antibiotics damage gut bacteria.
 Fact remains that they have been overused and misused; we are paying for it dearly now.
 That said, I also believe the natural industry has it wrong when they continue to make people feel like, “Never, ever should you take antibiotics and/or medications.”
 There is a time, place, person, and situation for everything.
-I have plans to talk more about this in 2019.
-When I chose to include this one on the list, it’s for those who run to fetch an antibiotic for the sniffles.
+In fact, you can see what I’m talking about via Sometimes You Just Need the D#$% Medication.
+What I’m referring to here is taking an antibiotic for the sniffles.
 Just don’t.

 Stress is killer, and stress rears its face in a million ways beyond, “I’m so stressed at work.”
-The thing about this one is that there is a 100% correlation between the gut and brain, and yet even though people know it, they still look to everything else as their bottleneck before turning inwards on themselves and the life filled with stress they lead.
-I believe this past year I made the biggest and most significant strides on my journey to optimal gut health because I have truly been addressing stress.
+The thing about this one is that there is a 100% correlation between the gut and brain.
+And yet even though people know it, they still look to everything else as their bottleneck before turning inwards on themselves and the life filled with stress they lead.
+I believe I made the biggest and most significant strides on my journey to optimal gut health because I have truly been addressing stress.
 This is, in my opinion, the secret (that’s not even a secret) to success.

 Many (not all) food additives are chemicals.
 Chemicals can and will irritate the digestive tract.
 Food additives will not only slow your gut-healing progress, but they will make it even worse as you develop a leaky gut (to counter, 31 specific things to heal a leaky gut).
 If you aren’t already intolerant of or allergic to certain foods, continuing to eat food additives will likely cause a food intolerance to develop.
 Why?
 Because food intolerance can be triggered by food chemicals which cause reactions by irritating nerve endings in different parts of the body, rather in the way that certain drugs can cause side-effects in sensitive people.
 I have given many examples of these HERE and HERE.